HardlyDifficult/Crypto/about/ProofOfWork.md

 #### Quantum computing

-Most Proof of Work algorthims (including Bitcoins) would theoretically be broken overnight by quantum computers.
+Most Proof of Work algorithms (including Bitcoins) would theoretically be broken overnight by quantum computers.
 Quantum computers could generate signatures so quickly that a 51% attack becomes very feasible.

+<br><br><hr>  **Disclaimer**: I am not a financial adviser.
+This site includes my thoughts and non-expert opinions.
+Do not take action based on what you read here, do your own research and seek professional advice first.

+Have a correction or something to add?
+Join us daily at [twitch.tv/HardlyDifficult](http://twitch.tv/HardlyDifficult).